XW1722/Project/README.md

 The raw-data used in this repository are sourced from UKRI and HESA website respectively.
 The UKRI data is collected by colleagues, which can be retrieved from Onedrive: https://imperiallondon-my.sharepoint.com/personal/fcb5018_ic_ac_uk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Ffcb5018%5Fic%5Fac%5Fuk%2FDocuments%2FFunding%2DLandscape.
 The HESA data includes the staff data across institutions: https://www.hesa.ac.uk/data-and-analysis/staff/working-in-he/characteristics; and that across various categories: https://www.hesa.ac.uk/data-and-analysis/staff/areas#sex.

+The UKRI data should be downloaded to the directory raw-data/fine-scale/UK.
+The clean data can be generated from the code in this repository.

 ## Required packages

 ### Python